 Motions for revisions have very specific pleading requirements.
 It is important to layout the history of the claim and, particularly, the facts as they were known at the time of the challenged rating decision.
 The VA will not consider evidence submitted after the challenged rating decision when determining if a clear and unmistakable error was made in making that prior decision.

 The motion must also specifically include the error that the veteran alleges was made in that prior decision and must show that the VA relied on that error in making its decision.
 You must describe the error that the VA made and explain why there would have been a different outcome if the error had not been made.
 In other words, you must explain how the the VA would have been required to grant your claim under the facts and law at the time if it had not made the error.

 Some examples of clear and unmistakable errors that occur with some frequency are:

-- VA failure to acknowledge that a veteran is entitled to a presumption of soundness if he or she entered service without any disabilities being noted on entrance
+- The VA’s failure to acknowledge that a veteran is entitled to a presumption of soundness if he or she entered service without any disabilities being noted on entrance

-- VA failure to recognize that the veteran should have been service connected for a chronic disability which manifested itself after the veteran left service but within a time period established by the regulations (for example, psychoses within one year after discharge or multiple sclerosis within seven years after discharge)
+- The VA’s failure to recognize that the veteran should have had a service connection for a chronic disability which manifested itself after the veteran left service but within a time period established by the regulations (for example, psychoses within one year after discharge or multiple sclerosis within seven years after discharge)

-- VA failure to apply the Agent Orange/herbicide presumption to brown water veterans
+- The VA’s decision fails to apply the Agent Orange/herbicide presumption to brown water veterans.

-- VA failure to award special monthly compensation (SMC-S) to a veteran who has one disability rated 100% and a combination of other disabilities rated 60% or higher
+- The VA’s failure to award special monthly compensation (SMC-S) to a veteran who has one disability rated 100% and a combination of other disabilities rated 60% or higher

 Some examples of situations where a motion for revision based on CUE will not be successful are: